dmbarbour/awelon/AboutAO.md

         a c d e g
         a c d e h

-Many expansions can be eliminated if they are not *meaningful*, that is if they are not type safe (including context).
-Of the remaining, valid expansions, one will be chosen heuristically.
+Many expansions can be eliminated if they are not *meaningful*, that is if they are not type safe in context or use undefined words.
+Of the valid expansions, one will be chosen heuristically.
 That is, rather than making a random choice, we search for a valid program that has nice characteristics and qualities according to a developer or configuration.

 To support heuristics, programmers can annotate their code with *attributes*: